his section describes operations that apply to the general aspects of models.

-Creating a new Model
+Create a new Model

-First of all, set a name for the new model.
+Set a name for the new model.
 Note that you cannot use the same name for different models.

-Creating a new model from scratch
+Create a new model from scratch

 Creating a new model from an existing model

-Select an existing model from the "Create from an existing " combo box.
+Select an existing model from the Create from drop-down menu.
 You can select Kiuwan default models or any model from your own account.

-Select the model version to copy in the "Model version" combo box.
+Select the model version to copy in the Model version drop-down menu.
 You can create new models from these versions: